 “I’ll go get it myself.”

 He stormed off and slammed the door shut and here I am now with my four walls for comfort.
 I won’t see him again tonight.
 Not until he comes and drags me up into the attic.
 I want him dead.
 Leaving him is no longer enough.
 I look to my arms and see yellowing bruises.
 He didn’t want me to leave the house because it meant he didn’t have to be careful anymore.
 No need for him to plan where abouts on my body he could hit me.
 I was his canvas now: a canvas filled with purples, reds, faded greens and yellows.

 Silence fills the room.

-I’m willing it.
-Praying for it.
+I will it.
+Pray for it.

 More silence follows.

 A splutter escapes his throat as he puts the ladder in place.
 I hear the creak escape from the metal step as he puts his weight onto it.